mkogan1/ceph/doc/mgr/smb.rst

         name
             String.
 A value indicating what fscrypt key to fetch.
-The specific value of the name depends on the scope being used. restrict_access
+The specific value of the name depends on the scope being used. qos
+        Optional object.
+Quality of Service settings for the share.
+Fields:

+        read_iops_limit
+            Optional integer.
+Maximum number of read operations per second (0 = disabled).
+            Valid range: ``0`` to ``1,000,000``.
+Values above this will be capped. write_iops_limit
+            Optional integer.
+Maximum number of write operations per second (0 = disabled).
+            Valid range: ``0`` to ``1,000,000``.
+Values above this will be capped. read_bw_limit
+            Optional integer.
+Maximum allowed bandwidth for read operations in bytes per second (0 = disabled).
+            Valid range: ``0`` to ``1 << 40`` (≈1 TB/s).
+Values above this will be capped.
+        write_bw_limit
+            Optional integer.
+Maximum allowed bandwidth for write operations in bytes per second (0 = disabled).
+            Valid range: ``0`` to ``1 << 40`` (≈1 TB/s).
+Values above this will be capped.
+        read_delay_max
+            Optional integer.
+Maximum allowed delay value in seconds for read operations (default: 30, max: 300).
+            This acts as an upper bound on how long a read request will be delayed if the defined IOPS or bandwidth limits are exceeded. write_delay_max
+            Optional integer.
+Maximum allowed delay value in seconds for write operations (default: 30, max: 300).
+            Similar to `read_delay_max`, but applies to write requests. restrict_access
     Optional boolean, defaulting to false.
 If true the share will only permit access by users explicitly listed in ``login_control``.